Islam in Scotland: Demographics

 Muslims in Scotland are an ethnically diverse population.
-Although a majority of Muslims are of Pakistani (58%) origin, 9.8% are Arab, 7.8% are White European and 7% are African.
-Glasgow has the highest Muslim population of any city in Scotland with 5% of residents identifying as Muslim in the 2011 census.
+Although a majority of Muslims are of Pakistani (52%) origin, 14.5% are Arab, 4.6% are White and 8?.% are African.
+Glasgow has the highest Muslim population of any city in Scotland with 7.9% of residents identifying as Muslim in the 2022 census.
 Pollokshields and Southside Central are the wards with the highest concentration of Muslim residents – 27.8% and 15.7% respectively.
 37.3% of Muslim in Scotland were born in Scotland, with another 7.3% born elsewhere in the United Kingdom.
 Edinburgh is home to the second highest population of Muslims in Scotland.
 Taken together, Glasgow and Edinburgh are home to around 60% of all Muslims in Scotland.

+Ethnicity

+The table shows the Muslim populations among ethnic groups and nationalities in Scotland.

 Identity

 According to information from the 2011 Scottish census, 71% of Muslims in Scotland consider their only national identity to be Scottish or British (or any combination of UK identities).
 The census concluded "Muslims have a strong sense of belonging to Scotland in particular and the UK more generally."